Newcastle, KwaZulu-Natal: Stadia

 Newcastle has numerous multi-purpose stadia around the city, which are mostly used to host local sport competitions, school sports and inter-school sports; these accommodate soccer, cricket, rugby, squash, tennis, and volleyball.
 The most notable stadia are the Newcastle Swimming Pool, Arbor Park Grounds, Paradise A & B, and the Madadeni Sports Stadium.

 Swimming

 Newcastle has five public swimming pools; the Olympic-sized Newcastle swimming pool in Sunnyridge (previously the Ferrum swimming pool) recently hosted the All-Africa Development Gala.

 Sports complex

 Located in Arbor Park, this modern complex has indoor and outdoor facilities, with a bowling green.

 Wrestling

 Newcastle Wrestling Academy is one of the top wrestling clubs in KwaZulu-Natal.

 Fishing

 Newcastle is home to the Challengers Angling Club and an annual angling competition is held to assist local charities.

 Rugby

 The local rugby club is the Newcastle Highlanders Rugby.

 Soccer

 Newcastle is home to Stella Football Club and has produced players to represent the province and country.

+Newcastle is also the home to Newcastle All Stars who play in KZN ABC Motsepe league.